rezcarbon/DigitalCourtServerBeta/README.md

 # DigitalCourtServer

-💧 A project built with the Vapor web framework.
+💧 A project built with the Vapor web framework for digital court proceedings.

 ## Getting Started